 But even though 2G may have a longer lifespan than 3G in some territories, its life isn’t infinite.
 If products are designed to last, say, 4-6 years, what will the communications landscape look like in 2022 and will your products be able to function?
 It is unlikely that the market for M2M IoT will disappear in that timeframe, but it is possible that companies which don’t have an eye on the future of communications will!

-Find out more about how Orange Business Services’ IoT Managed Global Connectivity solutions can empower your IoT strategy here
+Find out more about how Orange Business’ IoT Managed Global Connectivity solutions can empower your IoT strategy here

 Read more about how IoT is the next stop on the digital transformation roadmap here